timschopinski/web-traffic-generator/README.md

 You need to provide your custom path.

 ### Usage
-To use the Web Traffic Generator, you can run the main.py script with the following command-line arguments:

-usage: main.py [-h] --url URL [--browser {TOR,CHROME}] [--time TIME] [--instances INSTANCES]

-Generate Web Traffic

-options:

-  -h, --help            show this help message and exit

-  --url URL             The URL of the website to generate traffic for

-  --browser {TOR,CHROME}
-                        specify which browser to use (default: TOR)

-  --time TIME           The time that each bot will spend on the website (in seconds), default: 120

-  --instances INSTANCES
-                        The number of instances/website visitors that will generate traffic (default: 1)
-### Usage

 ```bash
 main.py [-h] --url URL [--browser {TOR,CHROME}] [--time TIME] [--instances INSTANCES]